-Flanking the Path are native plants such as goldenrod, asters, and Queen Anne's lace-species often dismissed individually as "weeds."
+Flanking the Path are native plants such as goldenrod, asters, and wild carrot -species often dismissed individually as "weeds."
 Yet, when planted together in abundance, they reveal their true beauty in a vibrant, harmonious display.
 This design reflects the human condition: individuals, often overlooked or misunderstood in isolation, unite to form something extraordinary and resilient as a collective.